schuang/advanced-python-series/workshop-3/60-jax.md

 **Not ideal for:**

 - Simple NumPy operations (use CuPy)
-- Code with many side effects
+- Code with many side effects (need to refactor/revise)
 - Heavy I/O operations
 - When you don't need gradients